DavidJKTofan/davidtofan.com/content/articles/cloudflare-zaraz.md

 Several examples and best practices are described in the Zaraz Developer Docs in the [triggers and rules](https://developers.cloudflare.com/zaraz/reference/triggers/) section.

+One example for a URL Query Parameter Trigger is `Match rule- Query param: key - Contains - true`, meaning that if the URL has a query saying `key=true` then it would trigger. ("Remove URL query parameters" needs to be disabled on the Privacy Settings.)

+Furthermore, Zaraz offers relevant [Privacy Settings](https://developers.cloudflare.com/zaraz/reference/settings/#privacy).

 ### Google Analytics 4

 By going on the [Privacy](https://dash.cloudflare.com/?to=/:account/:zone/zaraz/settings) settings and toggling-on all those options, as well as toggling-on "Hide Originating IP Address" in the Tools' Settings of Google Analytics 4 itself ensures that you are taking a proactive approach towards privacy and some regulations and standards.